 Miller Center delivers world-class accelerator programs that connect global social enterprise leaders with Silicon Valley business executives to develop more sustainable, scalable market-based solutions to the problems of those living in poverty around the world.

-We are launching a 6-month accelerator program for social enterprises that serve or are led by migrants, refugees, and human trafficking survivors.
-The program will culminate in an Investor Showcase in the Bay Area, timed so that program participants can meet impact investors at SOCAP18.
+In May 2018, we launched a 6-month accelerator program for social enterprises that serve or are led by migrants, refugees, and human trafficking survivors.
+The program will culminate in October 2018 with a Showcase in the Bay Area, timed so that program participants can meet with the social impact community at SOCAP18.

 PROVEN PROGRAM.
 Experience Miller Center’s structured, validated curriculum that has helped over 800 social enterprises attain operational excellence and prepare for investment.